 7. Don’t Give the Government an Interest-Free Loan

 Some financial planners will tell you to have just enough taxes dollars for your check so that you don’t owe any taxes come tax time.
 Instead, let them take a little extra money out.
 At the end of the year, you’ll have a good chunk of money from a refund that you can put directly into savings.
 It’s like an automatic savings plan.

 Don’t be scared of IRS – especially if it means that you refuse to take a rightful deduction simply because you’re afraid of raising a red flag.
 Don’t be unethical, but don’t be scared of them, either.

 9. Follow Your Passion, and the Money Will Follow

 That sounds ideal, but many people can’t make money with their passion.
 Instead, use the skills you have in your marketplace.

 10. Start Saving Early for Your Kid’s College Education

 Save for retirement first.
-Too many parents are putting all their money in their children’s education and sacrificing the retirement.
+Too many parents are putting all their money into their children’s education and sacrificing retirement.
 Children will always find a way – through a loan, working while in college, or something else.
 However, if you hit retirement age without the ability to retire, you’re stuck.